 Water orders must be placed at least 24 hours in advance with your ditchrider.
 The ditchrider cannot make automatic or perpetual changes.
 However, it is essential that you notify your ditchrider immediately should you turn off earlier than expected.
 The ditchriders start their rides at approximately 7:00 am each day and are available until 8:00 pm, except in emergencies.
 Please do not place water orders after 8:00 pm.

 For those of you with less than five (5) acres on lands located in Glenns Ferry, King Hill and Bliss, water orders are not necessary.

-It is the responsibility of every property owner to insure they are being responsible with their watering habits.
-When watering your lawn, please monitor the water to ensure you aren’t over watering.
+It is the responsibility of every property owner to ensure they are being responsible for their watering habits.
+When watering your lawn, please monitor the water to ensure you aren’t over-watering.
 If you are a crop irrigator, please order your water on and off appropriately.
 If water is not ordered off, it is wasted down drain ditches and unable to be put to beneficial use for irrigation purposes.
 If it’s turned on and not ordered beforehand, it affects those users with planned orders.
 This adversely affects everyone in the district.

 All property owners with five or more acres of irrigated land must have a measuring device by way of a meter, weir, or orifice.
 These measuring devices must be in working condition and within 5% of accuracy.